 Experience the best of Costa Rica in this 11 day Costa Rica itinerary!
-Visit La Fortuna for rainforest and volcano, Monteverde for the cloud forest and Manuel Antonio for the beach.
+Visit La Fortuna for rainforest and volcano, Monteverde for cloud forest and Manuel Antonio for beach.
 This Costa Rica 11 day itinerary offers plenty of adventure, relaxation and fun.
 You’ll experience three of the most popular tourist destinations so this itinerary is ideal for first time visitors.

 There are affiliate links in this post.